ronnebg/team-workflow-lab/README.md

      they do arise.

      **Important**: As a best practice, always merge `master` into your feature branch when working in a team, not the other way around.
 Any code that gets added to the `master` branch needs to be added through a pull request.

+### Step 2: Make additional contribution and resolve merge conflict

+### Step 3: Practice the process by making code changes

+This third step is optional, but it reinforces the concepts discussed above by requiring each team to make changes to the existing skeleton code.

+1. Create a button labeled `Red`.
+This should be added to the existing `index.html` file.

+2. Add a style for the button to the `style.css` file, so that the button has a background color red.

+3. Add code to the file `app.js`, that changes the text inside the div `messageDiv` to "The red button was clicked".

+4. Update the project so that clicking the button `Red` will run the code that displays the message inside the `<div>` box.

+5. Update the code so that clicking th button also changes the backround color of the `messageDiv` to red.